AlibabaCloudDocs/hcs_mgw/intl.en-US/Migrate data from NAS to OSS/Background information.md

 With Data Transport, you only need to log on to the console, specify a source data address and a destination OSS endpoint, and then create a migration job.
 After starting a migration job, you can perform management tasks for the job such as viewing the progress and status of the job.
 Additionally, you can view the list of files to be migrated and the list of files that failed to migrate.

-This guide includes the following sections:
+This guide includes the following topics:

 -   [Prerequisites](intl.en-US/Migrate data from NAS to OSS/Prerequisites.md#)
 -   [Create a migration job](intl.en-US/Migrate data from NAS to OSS/Create a migration job.md#)